Guac Camera Troubleshooting

 4. Rotate the lens until the lens detaches from the camera body

-IMPORTANT: Ensure that you have a solid grip on the lens and the camera to avoid dropping either part.
+IMPORTANT: Keep a secure grip on the lens and camera to avoid dropping either part.

 5. Align the white dot on the lens with the white dot on the camera body's lens connection ring